omegaui/omegaide/README.md

 It has its own set of custom components from the buttons to popup menus.

+It is recommended to learn how to use Omega IDE properly from [Youtube](https://www.youtube.com/channel/UCpuQLV8MfuHaWHYSq-PRFXg) else you may get stucked.

 It has a variety of features :

 **An Instant IDE**